developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 &#49;&#48;. <b>Tap Enterprise Keyboard</b> to make it the default keyboard.
 <img alt="" style="height:350px" src="2a_choose_input_ekb.png"/>
+<b>Note</b>: Following installation, this selector can be invoked directly by long-pressing the spacebar from the Android or Zebra keyboards.
 <br>

 &#49;&#49;. <B>Tap the HOME key</b> to exit the Settings panel.